Releasing the Riddles of Holy Scripture to Better Understand the Bible

 The Bible is a stumper for many of us, not unlike the Riddler teasing Batman with his ‘riddle me this’ taunts.
-But what if we could know what some of those obscure passages mean?
+But what if we could understand the Bible and know what some of those obscure passages mean?
 What’s the truth hidden in the myth of Adam & Eve?
 And what was up with that Tower of Babel?

-Bible Me This is a collection of in-depth answers to a variety of questions about the Bible that were asked of the Guide, following this call for questions at the end of a lecture given just two years before Eva died:
+Bible Me This is a collection of in-depth answers to a variety of questions about the Bible that were asked of the Guide, following this call for questions:

 For this great book is a combination of fragments of historical accounts, of symbolic meanings, of the greatest truths, of distortions deriving from human limitation of consciousness, as well as from the then existing cultural conditions that were “right” at that time, but are no longer so today.